General validity of the exponential law for the effect of concentration polarization in reverse osmosis in a stirred-cell geometry, including an activity correction for 1:1 salt solutions: Theory for non-ideal solutions, including activity corrections - I

 For a 1:1 salt, we can include an activity correction for ions in solution based on the Bjerrum theory.
 If a concentration gradient develops in a region, the activity correction leads to an additional force on ions, resulting in a reduced tendency to diffuse to low concentrations.
-This force can be combined with that for regular diffusion and then we can still use Eq.~\eqref{eq_conv_diff} but with a diffusion coefficient that is corrected for the activity effect.
-The constant diffusion coefficient \textit{D} is now replaced by the concentration-dependent function
+This force can be combined with that for regular diffusion and then we can still use Eq.~\eqref{eq_conv_diff} but with a diffusion coefficient that has an activity correction.
+The Bjerrum theory describes how the activity correction, $\ln\gamma$, is proportional to the cube root of salt concentration and for a 1:1 salt such as NaCl, this model is correct up to a salt concentration of $\sim 200$~mM~\cite{Biesheuvel_2020}.
+This regular, or linear, Bjerrum equation is used in this section, while in the next section we use an extended Bjerrum equation for $\ln\gamma$ which is valid up to a salt concentration of 1.5~M. In the regular Bjerrum theory, the constant diffusion coefficient \textit{D} is replaced by the concentration-dependent function

 where $D_0$ is the diffusion coefficient in the dilute limit.
-In Eq.~\eqref{eq_bjerrum_diff_coeff} we introduce the factor $\vartheta$ which is $\vartheta \sim 0.02$~m/mol\textsuperscript{1/3} for a regular 1:1 salt at room temperature~\cite{Biesheuvel_2020}.
-This equation accurately describes data for the rate of diffusion as function of salt concentration for several types of salts~\cite{Biesheuvel_2020}.
-Eq.~\eqref{eq_bjerrum_diff_coeff} predicts a 9\% reduction in the rate of diffusion at $c\!=\!0.1$~M, increasing to 16\% at 0.5~M.
+In Eq.~\eqref{eq_bjerrum_diff_coeff} we introduce the factor $\vartheta$ which is $\vartheta \sim 0.0202$~m/mol\textsuperscript{1/3} for a 1:1 salt at room temperature~\cite{Biesheuvel_2020}.
+This equation accurately describes data (compared in the range up to 200~mM) for the rate of diffusion as function of salt concentration for several types of salts~\cite{Biesheuvel_2020}.
+Eq.~\eqref{eq_bjerrum_diff_coeff} predicts a 12\% reduction in the rate of diffusion at $c\!=\!200$~mM.

 With this effect included, Eq.~\eqref{eq_mass_balance_1} becomes

 which we can rewrite to